 HOW TO MAKE THE BEST HEALTHY FLOURLESS BROWNIE BITES

 Time for dessert!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy flourless chocolate chunk brownie bites!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy chocolate chunk flourless brownie bites!

 - 1 (15oz) can reduced sodium black beans, drained and thoroughly rinsed